MahShaaban/DeepMVP/README.md

 | AA_Pos | the mutation position on the protein (1-based: the position of the first amino acid on the protein is 1) |
 | AA_Var | the mutation amino acid |

+An optional column `Variant_ID` can be added to the input.
+The same IDs would be used in the output rather than generating IDs from row numbers.

 For the above example input (``-i``), the wild type protein sequence of protein **Q5S007** should be present in the input protein database for ``-d``.
 The first 10 lines of the file "example/Q5S007.fasta" are shown below: